 Chelsea are drawing up plans to reshape their squad after being knocked out of the Champions League and despite the current squad pleading for one more chance to win Europe’s top prize.
 The club will aim to retain the spine of the team but a number of fringe players are expected to be moved on.

 Ancelotti may thus be able to consider moves for long-standing targets such as Fernando Torres, Franck Ribéry, Angel di María or Sergio Agüero.
+Torres is emerging as the club’s principal target and the Spanish striker’s future at Liverpool could be decided by the level of investment attracted to his club in the next few months.

 Real Madrid will compete for Ribéry’s signature, though the French forward, who plays for Bayern Munich, confirmed interest from Chelsea last month.